-An imperfect indication of how seriously we take decarbonisation is that the emissions intensity of each of our investment strategies has consistently been at least 60% below its respective benchmark index1.
+An imperfect indication of how seriously we take decarbonisation is that the carbon footprint of each of our investment strategies has consistently been at least 80% below its respective benchmark index.*

 Some companies we invest in are delivering, or directly enabling, the emission reductions needed to help meet global 1.5oC warming targets.
 Obvious examples include renewable energy companies.
 Less obvious examples include companies operating further up or down the energy supply chain, and companies facilitating energy efficiency, waste reduction and recycling.
 But even companies supporting other aspects of sustainable development, such as improved health or reduced inequality, need to reduce business-as-usual carbon emissions in their supply chains and operations.

-Allocate capital to high quality companies developing and implementing solutions to alleviate climate change and biodiversity loss, while not investing in fossil fuel companies2.
+Allocate capital to high quality companies developing and implementing solutions to alleviate climate change and biodiversity loss, while not investing in fossil fuel companies1.

-Provide full transparency of our investments and map these to frameworks such as Project Drawdown3 climate change solutions to both illustrate how companies are contributing to emission reductions and to help inform and focus our engagement efforts.
+Provide full transparency of our investments, and map these on our Portfolio Explorer tool to frameworks such as Project Drawdown2 climate change solutions to both illustrate how companies are contributing to emission reductions and to help inform and focus our engagement efforts.

 Reduce emissions in our own operations and offset whatever emissions we cannot remove.

 A Climate Statement Q&A is also available below alongside this statement and our Climate Report contains further detail on our thinking, reporting and commitments.